 Elliot Mason in Neapolitan Cut suit, shot at Duke of London.

-The Conduit Cut suit has been the central pillar of the Mason & Sons Special Order tailoring offering since 2016, and it’s also been original Bond tailor Anthony Sinclair's house style since the 1950s.
+The Conduit Cut suit has been the central pillar of the Mason & Sons tailoring offering since 2016, and it’s also been original Bond tailor Anthony Sinclair's house style since the 1950s.
 It’s what we know, and it’s what we preach and serve.
 However, we hope you’ll agree that it always pays to be outward-looking and learn to appreciate other cultures and their styles.
 Naples is one such place.
 It's an ancient city so sensationally sweet in its cultural fruits and nonchalant in its attitude towards life and clothing.
 If you’ve been, you’ll know.
 If you haven’t, you must go.

 Now, the world is of course evolving, and in a spiral tandem so are the clothes we wear habitually.
 There’s no need to go languish on the changing codes of dress in the workplace.
 But, it’s important to state that a formally structured suit will always have its place, its uses and its qualities.
-The move to a more relaxed silhouette via southern Italy clearly has its merits and we at Mason & Sons have huge amounts of respect and admiration for it... as, of course, we do for some of the motor vehicles that have been produced in the country.
+The move to a more relaxed silhouette via southern Italy clearly has merits, and we at Mason & Sons have huge amounts of respect and admiration for it... as, of course, we do for some of the motor vehicles that have been produced in the country.

 David Mason wondering, "If James Bond had been Italian, would he have worn a Neapolitan Cut suit – and driven a Ferrari 330 America?"